abhishek0508/Peer-to-Peer_Gr-based-File-Sharing-System/README.md

 # Architecture overview:
 # 1. Synchronized trackers(​ 2 tracker system)​ :
   a.
-Maintain information of clients with their files(shared by client) to assist the clients for the communication between peers
+Maintain information of clients with their files(shared by client) to assist the clients for the communication between peers <br\>
   b.
 Trackers should be synchronized i.e all the trackers if online should be in sync with each other
 # 2. Clients:
   a.
-User should create an account and register with tracker
+User should create an account and register with tracker <br/>
   b.
 Login using the user credentials
   c.
 Create Group and hence will become owner of that group
   d.
 Fetch list of all Groups in server